shantdashjian/unique-view-time-bdd/README.md

 ```console
 open target/site/surefire-report.html
 ```
-## How to Run the Test Scenarios and Generate HTML Test Report
+## How to Run the Test Scenarios and Generate the HTML Test Report
 The BDD scenarios are written using [Cucumber](https://cucumber.io), a [Behavior-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) tool.
 To run the scenarios and generate an HTML features report:
 ```console
 mvn verify